 Red-bellied Woodpecker may be rare or locally absent in areas in eastern Nebraska away from watercourses and devoid of trees, such as portions of the Rainwater Basin (Jorgensen 2012).

 Nest building: 19 Apr-15 Jun

-CBC data indicate that in Dec, about 95% of birds recorded were in the east; as expected for a resident species, this percentage matches BBS data (Summer).
-Bent (1939) indicated that there may be some southward movement in winter, and recent authors noted this also (Shackelford et al 2000).
+CBC data indicate that in Dec, about 95% of birds recorded were in the east; this percentage matches BBS data (see Summer).
+Bent (1939) indicated that there may be some southward movement in winter, and recent authors noted this also (Miller et al 2020).
 The only Nebraska evidence for this relates to a pair that has occupied a Scotts Bluff Co yard since 2011 but is not usually seen there during winter.

 BBS: Breeding Bird Survey

 CBC: Christmas Bird Count

 NWR: National Wildlife Refuge